bimaguava/123-log/content/computer/2020-02-05-create-windows-to-go-live-persistence-bootable-usb-from-hirens-iso.md

 This method can be applied to Windows 7/8/10 without fear, without stuck in a many hours with Haesle WinToUSB :v

+In my opinion, this is the best way to create Windows Live (To Go) in USB Drive in my case Sandisk 32GB.

 ### Requirements

 * Hirens boot PE iso